kelseyshiba/kelseyshiba.github.io/_posts/2020-06-25-building_a_sinatra_application_tips_and_tricks.markdown

 127.0.0.1:9393/sldkfjalsjfdsla;j

 Creating if/else logic to assist with bad data/input was very useful.
-A pattern that I picked up, especially from patch or post requests that required creating something was to:
+A pattern that I picked up, especially from patch or post requests that required creating something was this:

 - access the object and set to variable
 - check if that params are valid